-Datums & Elevations

-Source of Hydrographic Survey Data: The Mississippi River multi-beam survey was performed under Contract Number DACW912P8-09-C-0059.
-This survey covered River Miles 324 to 0.
-Survey was performed between December 2012 and to May 2013.
-The South and Southwest Pass surveys were performed in January 2013 and April 2013 respectively by the Corps of Engineers New Orleans Districts Operations Division maintenance surveys.
-The Pass A Loutre surveys were performed via separate contract, W912P8-10-D-0050 in September 2013.
+Care must be taken when comparing LWRP contours from past products to the Datians & Elevations survey covered River Miles 324 to 0.
+Survey was performed between December 2012 and the May 2013.
+The South and Southwest Rass surveys were performed in January 2013 and April 2013 respectively by the Corps of Engineers New Ofleans Districts Operations Division maintenance surveys.
+The Pass A Loutre surveys were crossing signage found along the river performed via separate contract, W912P8-10-D-0050 in